yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 1. `labels`: added by the controller.
 Key’s value should be the provisioner name.
 Characters that do not adhere to [Kubernetes label conventions](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#syntax-and-character-set) will be converted to ‘-’.
 1. `finalizers`: added by the controller to defer `BucketAccessRequest` deletion until backend deletion ops succeed.
 1. `serviceAccountName`: (optional) the name of a Kubernetes ServiceAccount in the same namespace.
 This field is included to support cloud provider identity integration.
 Should not be set when specifying `accessSecretName`.
 1. `accessSecretName`: (optional) the name of a Kubernetes Secret in the same namespace.
-This field is used when there is not cloud provider identity integration.
+This field is used when there is no cloud provider identity integration.
 Should not be set when specifying `serviceAccountName`.
 1. `bucketRequestName`: the name of the `BucketRequest` associated with this access request.
 From the bucket request, COSI knows the `Bucket` instance and thus bucket and its properties.
 1. `bucketAccessClassName`: name of the `BucketAccessClass` specifying the desired set of policy actions to be set for a user identity or ServiceAccount.
 1. `bucketAccessName`: name of the bound cluster-scoped `BucketAccess` instance.